mauriziocescon/ng-playground/readme.md

 - `directive` types: since `ref` is defined as a parameter of a function (rather then injected), static types checking can be introduced (directives can be applied only to compatible elementes),
 - `queries`: if `ref` makes sense, likely not needed anymore; if they stay, it would be nice to limit their DI capabilities: no way to `read` providers from `injector` tree (see [`viewChild abuses`](https://stackblitz.com/edit/stackblitz-starters-wkkqtd9j)),
 - multiple `directives` applied to the same element: as for the previous point, it would be nice to avoid directives injection when applied to the same element (see [`ngModel hijacking`](https://stackblitz.com/edit/stackblitz-starters-ezryrmmy)); instead, it should be an explicit template operation with a `ref` passed as an `input`,
-- in general, the concept of injecting components / directives inside each others should be restricted cause it generates lots of indirection / complexity; the downside is that some ng-reserved names are necessary.
+- in general, the concept of injecting components / directives inside each others should be restricted cause it generates lots of indirection / complexity.

 ### Unresolved points
 - other decorator props: in this proposal, components and directives have only `providers` / `script` / `template` / `style` entries.
 On the other hand, `@Component` and `@Directive` have many more and some of them (like `preserveWhitespaces`) should probably stay.
 They are not considered to avoid digressions;